SingleManTH/agiletoolkit.org/docs/core/apis.md

 * [ApiWeb](/TODO): a minimal frontend for web applications, mainly used for integrating with other frameworks
 * [ApiFrontend](/TODO): a comprehensive API for web applications, extending ApiWeb with routing, an integrated CSS styling system, and Page classes

 There are other more specialized APIs for installers and REST requests.

-If there are features you regularly add to your API classes, simply extend one of these Core APIs and you have a reusable custom `$app` class.
+In process of developing your own application, you will have to create your own Application class extended from a standard Api class.

 ## The Purpose Of The API Classes

-UNDERSTANDING API CLASSES
+### Understanding Application Class

 Agile Toolkit does not use any static elements or global variables.
-The only global variable you use in the "index.php" class is "$api".
-All additional classes are added into your API, or into other objects inside the API.
+All objects you create are related to each-other.
+All objects also store reference to the Application class through `$this->api` property.

 This leads to several interesting points:

 - You can have more than one API running at the same time;
 - APIs are independent, and will never share same ID, Cookie name or session name;
-- You can create one API from inside another one, but the latter won't be able to access the former.
+- You can create one Application from inside another one.
+The latter will function perfectly yet unaware of the former Application.

-Controllers versus Singletons
+### Controllers versus Singletons

 Agile Toolkit does not use singletons.
-Singletons do not provide any performance or persistence benefits in PHP5.2 or higher.
+Singletons do not provide any significant performance or persistence benefits.
 Instead, Agile Toolkit has the concept of "Controllers".
-A controller can be added into an object, but a controller of a certain type can only be added to a certain object once.
-This is a "soft" restriction: you can still add second controller of same type to the same object at your own risk, if you specify a different name for it.
+A controller can be added into an object.
+If you attempt to add another controller of the same class into same object, you'll get reference to existing controller instead.
+This is a "soft" restriction: you can have more controllers of same type within object if you specify a different name for it.

-For example: you can add a "Logger" controller into the API, which enhances the way errors are displayed.
-Adding another Logger into the API again will do nothing, and will simply return a reference to your existing Logger.
+#### Example
+You may add "Logger" controller into the API to improve logging capabilities.
+Some other part of your application may also attempt to add "Logger" controller, however because it exists already it won't be added twice.

 Because it's possible to have multiple APIs at the same time, this opens up new strategies for testing.
 For instance, a 'testing' API can initialize your 'real' API.
 Before executing a test, the 'test' API can destroy() some of the controllers in the 'real' API, and replace them with new ones.
 This implements a dependency-injection based testing framework, which is really close to the real-life environment of your application.

-Realms
+#### Realms

 When the API class is initialized it expects only one argument: the "realm".
 A Realm must be unique to an application or even to an installation.
-The realm becomes the "name" of your $api, and it will also be used in all unique IDs (cookies, DOM id's, session variables).
+The realm becomes the "name" of your application class, and it will also be used in all unique IDs (cookies, DOM id's, session variables).

-Through combining the concept of multiple APIs with proper realms, you can implement some unique features - such as a "Login As User" feature, by actually using the frontend API and calling the "login" method of its auth object.

-## What Features Are Offered?
+Using unique realms results in your application being independent or sharing authentication and other things.

+## Choosing most suitable application class

 ### ApiCLI

-`ApiCLI` offers the bare minimum features to run command-line requests:
+`ApiCLI` offers the bare minimum features.
+It's mostly suitable to run command-line or CRON requests.
+Application offers the following features:

-- Configuration
-- Database connectivity
+- PathFinder for locating files
+- Lazy configuration file access
-- Lazy class loading
+- Lazy database connectivity
-- Link building
 - Error handling & logging.
+- PathFinder

 Here's Agile Toolkit's version of 'Hello World':